How to Stop the Caps Lock Popup on Lenovo Laptops

 Disable autorun on startup for a service in the services properties dialog.

-Unfortunately, it seems this is not enough to permanently stop the unwanted behavior, so you should probably delete the service entirely.
+Unfortunately it is not enough to permanently stop the unwanted behavior, so you should probably delete the service entirely.

 In my case, the file was located in: